hujhax/austin-improv-wiki/Too Shy Guys.md

 Two Guys doing improv together.
 Hopefully they occasionally break out in song.
 While doing improv.
 Not during normal business hours.
 That would be weird.

 ## History
-Greg and Chris met during level three music class at [[The Hideout Theatre]].
+Greg and Chris met during level two music class at [[The Hideout Theatre]].
 Later Chris took an improv workshop from [[Curtis Luciani]] who recommended Chris form a duo in order to work through some of his trust issues.
 Thus Two Shy Guys was born.

 ## Shows
 * *[[2x4]]*